 For expats considering retirement in Portugal, familiarizing yourself with the Portugal Non-Habitual Residence (NHR) tax regime is essential.
 This special tax status allows individuals who establish tax residency in Portugal to benefit from favorable tax conditions.

-However, with the recent legislative changes, applications for the NHR scheme closed in March 2024.
+Applications for the NHR scheme closed in March 2024.
 Although some individuals can still apply until March 31, 2025, they must meet stricter criteria.
-To qualify under the transitional regime, applicants need to fulfill at least one of the following conditions:

 Those who qualify under these conditions will retain NHR status from the date they become tax residents—whether that’s in 2024 or the first quarter of 2025—until December 31, 2033.